CubeSat: Telecommunications

 The low cost of CubeSats has enabled unprecedented access to space for smaller institutions and organizations but, for most CubeSat forms, the range and available power is limited to about 2 W for its communications antennae.

 Because of tumbling and low power range, radio-communications are a challenge.
 Many CubeSats use an omnidirectional monopole or dipole antenna built with commercial measuring tape.
 For more demanding needs, some companies offer high-gain antennae for CubeSats, but their deployment and pointing systems are significantly more complex.
-For example, MIT and JPL are developing an inflatable dish antenna based on a mylar skin inflated with a sublimating powder, claiming a 7× boost in range—potentially able to reach the Moon—but questions linger concerning survivability after micrometer impacts.
+For example, MIT and JPL are developing an inflatable dish antenna based on a mylar skin inflated with a sublimating powder, claiming a 7× boost in range—potentially able to reach the Moon—but questions linger concerning survivability after micrometeor impacts.
 JPL has successfully developed X-band and Ka-band high-gain antennas for MarCO and Radar in a CubeSat (RaInCube) missions.

 Antennas

 Traditionally, Low Earth Orbit Cubesats use antennas for communication purpose at UHF and S-band.
-To venture farther in the solar system, larger antennas compatible with the Deep Space Network (X-band and Ka-band) are required.
+To venture farther in the Solar System, larger antennas compatible with the Deep Space Network (X-band and Ka-band) are required.
 JPL's engineers developed several deployable high-gain antennas compatible with 6U-class CubeSats for MarCO and Near-Earth Asteroid Scout.
 JPL's engineers have also developed a 0.5 m mesh reflector antenna operating at Ka-band and compatible with the DSN that folds in a 1.5U stowage volume.
-For MarCO, JPL's antenna engineers designed a Folded Panel Reflectarray (FPR) to fit on a 6U Cubesat bus and supports X-band Mars-to-Earth telecommunications at 8kbit/s at 1AU.
+For MarCO, JPL's antenna engineers designed a Folded Panel Reflectarray (FPR) to fit on a 6U CubeSat bus and supports X-band Mars-to-Earth telecommunications at 8 kbit/s at 1AU.